Marker Logo

 Erected 1936 by State of Texas.
 (Marker Number 13357.)

 Location.
 30° 35.555′ N, 98° 17.95′ W. Marker is in Marble Falls, Texas, in Burnet County.
-Marker is on FM 1431, on the right when traveling west.
+It is on FM 1431, on the right when traveling west.
 From Marble Falls take FM 1431 W approx. 1 mi. to rest stop ROW.
 Touch for map.
 Marker is in this post office area: Marble Falls TX 78654, United States of America.
 Touch for directions.

 Also see . . .
 Enchanted Rock State Natural Area.
 A similar, but larger granite mountain -- Enchanted Rock -- lies about 30 miles west of here.
-Enchanted Rock is the second largest granite outcropping in the US, the largest being Stone Mountain, Georgia.
-(Submitted on July 16, 2009, by Richard Denney of Austin, Texas.)
+Enchanted

 Additional commentary.

-1. Granite Mountain Local visitor center literature states that despite continuous mining since the late 1800s "the bulk of the dome has hardly been diminished".
+Local visitor center literature states that despite continuous mining since the late 1800s "the bulk of the dome has hardly been diminished".
 But an aerial view suggests otherwise; click on map, switch to satellite view, and zoom in on Granite Mountain.

 — Submitted July 16, 2009, by Richard Denney of Austin, Texas.

-Photographed By Richard Denney, July 4, 2009
+Photographed by Richard Denney, July 4, 2009

 3. Granite Mountain Closeup